Victorian Medical Power of Attorney – Appointing Medical Treatment Decision Maker

 Step 5: Enjoy free updates on your Appointing Medical Treatment Decision Maker – for life

 • Legal Consolidated provides free updates for the document throughout your lifetime.
-Additionally, you and the individuals you appoint receive free legal advice related to the document, ensuring ongoing support and compliance.
+You and the individuals you appoint receive free legal advice related to the document, ensuring ongoing support and compliance.

 Step 6: Free legal advice on your Appointing Medical Treatment Decision Maker